SuperOfficeDocs/superoffice-docs/docs/ns-web-services/rest.md

 ## Conclusion

-SuperOffice REST services adds another API surface to the NetServer real estate, offering a great deal of information in a highly desired format.
-Although incomplete, it should suffice for a majority of REST consumers, and will evolve as demand increase.
+SuperOffice REST services add another API surface to the NetServer real estate, offering a great deal of information in a highly desired format.
+Although incomplete, it should suffice for a majority of REST consumers and will evolve as demand increase.

 Take your time getting to know SuperOffice REST services, and if you happen to stumble into an area that lacks support, please submit an email to sdk@superoffice.com with your API wishes.
 <!-- Referenced links -->